-Umbrella/Excess Liability (“UMB”) – $5,000,000/$10,000,000.
+Umbrella/Excess Liability (“UMB”) – $5,000,000 per occurrence/$5,000,000 aggregate.
 UMB policy shall contain insurance coverage which may be utilized to meet the limitations for the following policies under its terms for CGL, BAP, and WC.

-Cyber (“CYBER”) - $10,000,000/$10,000,000.
-Whenever Subconsultant shall utilize computers or the network of either Gannett Fleming or Client in its performance of the Services or in connection with this Agreement, then Subconsultant shall procure CYBER.
+Cyber (“CYBER”) - $5,000,000 per event/aggregateWhenever Subconsultant shall utilize computers or the network of either Gannett Fleming or Client in its performance of the Services or in connection with this Agreement, then Subconsultant shall procure CYBER.
 Coverage shall be sufficiently broad to respond to the duties and obligations as is undertaken by Subconsultant in this agreement and shall include, but not be limited to, claims involving infringement of intellectual property, including but not limited to infringement of copyright, trademark, trade dress, invasion of privacy violations, information theft, damage to or destruction of electronic information, release of private information, alteration of electronic information, extortion and network security.
 The policy shall provide coverage for breach response costs as well as regulatory fines and penalties as well as credit monitoring expenses with limits sufficient to respond to these obligations.

-When Applicable: (a) Contractors Pollution Liability (“POL”) - $1,000,000/$2,000,000: No exclusion for Asbestos, Lead, and/or Mold Liability Insurance; (ii) Pollution Legal Liability and/or Environmental Impairment Insurance, Errors and Omissions (if Project involves environmental hazards).
+When Applicable: (a) Contractors Pollution Liability (“POL”) - $1,000,000/$2,000,000: No exclusion for Asbestos, Lead, and/or Mold Liability Insurance; (ii) Pollution Legal Liability and/or Environmental Impairment Insurance, Errors and Omissions (if Project involves environmental hazards of owned locations).
 This coverage can be included or as part of the Professional Liability policy referenced above; (b) Marine Protection and Indemnity (“MPI”), Charterer’s Liability (“CLI”) - $1,000,000 per occurrence: If Subconsultant utilizes property or vehicles that could otherwise be insured under either an MPI or CLI policy, then Subconsultant shall procure MPI and CLI which includes collision and Jones Act coverage; (c) Unmanned Aircraft Liability (“UAS”) - $1,000,000/$2,000,0000: On an “occurrence” basis, including products and completed operations, property damage, bodily injury, which may be met by endorsement to CGL.

 {END OF AGREEMENT - ATTACH PRIME AGREEMENT BELOW}